Gemini Model Routing — Flash, Pro, and Preview

 Pro model IDs:

-Pro costs approximately 7x more per token than Flash.
+Pro costs approximately 4x more per input token than Flash — and the gap widens on output tokens (see the pricing table below).
 That cost is justified when Pro's reasoning depth prevents multiple retry cycles or downstream data quality failures.
 It is not justified when Flash with a better prompt would have worked.

-Ultra occupies the top of the capability spectrum.
-It is reserved for tasks where the highest reasoning quality available is the only relevant variable — academic research, complex scientific analysis, frontier benchmark tasks, and any scenario where the cost of a wrong output is substantially higher than the cost of Ultra's token pricing.
+The Gemini 3.x Preview tier occupies the top of the capability spectrum.
+It is reserved for tasks where the highest reasoning quality available is the only relevant variable — academic research, complex scientific analysis, frontier benchmark tasks, and any scenario where the cost of a wrong output is substantially higher than the cost of preview-tier pricing.
+Note: the Ultra model line has been retired.

 - Pro output is measurably insufficient for the task and you have verified this